Details

 Starting in the 1800s, these boxes were made specifically of a papier-mâché base.
 Each would take approximately 6 weeks to complete and would include a base of linseed oil, rendering it impervious to moisture.
 This method also ensured a stable base that would not warp and does not change size due to temperature changes or fluctuations in humidity.
 Only once completed and approved by a master, the painting process would begin.
 First, it passes through the hands of an apprentice who ensures a smooth base of colour - the interior is painted bright red and the exterior a deep black.
 When the master painters get their hands on these pieces is when the magic truly begins.
 Using a magnifying glass, in many cases, and the richest and brightest oil-based pigments available, the master painter applied the stunning colours and textures you see here.
 You might be drawn to the glittering of the border or the signature along the bottom.
 However, this application of pigments made of true 24 kt gold is visible throughout the piece.
 Our example is one of religious significance, so each church in the background is topped with gold, as is the halo around the Saint (I'll explain later), the mail of the soldier kneeling in front of him and the scarf of the bishop, behind said Saint.
 The detail is just staggering.
 Because the 4 towns specialized in their own methods and styles, one can tell apart the pieces based on their colours and textures, the subject matter within, as well as the methods of applying their magnificent pigments.

 These 4 towns still produce these stunning pieces today, although after the fall of the USSR in 1991, their quality waned.
 The popularity of these boxes skyrocketed with international recognition and, naturally and most-unfortunately, this resulted in a veritable flood of counterfeits and fakes.
 Luckily, manufacturers of fake pieces are not patient, so the box itself doesn't go through the rigours of proper papier-mâché manufacture.
 The fakes are made of plastic or resin, so they're easily identified.
 Firstly, one could find a slight grid pattern on the base, indicating a machine-made box.
 The linseed oil base would start to settle after 6 months or so, releasing a distinct odour, so the interior has a definite 'antique' smell to it, nearly impossible to replicate with a resin box.
 The weight of the fake boxes would be significantly heavier, as well - papier-mâché is very light.
 The texture of the box would easily reveal the content, as well.
 One must simply tap or flick the bottom of the box.
 If there's a sharp sound or a click, it's not the genuine article.
 Papier-mâché boxes sound muted, almost soft, when tapped.
 Lastly and most-importantly, we must examine the image itself.
 Is there the depth that comes with layers of meticulous application of lacquer?
 A magnifying glass is very useful in finding these imperfections and identifying a fake.
 Normally, I rely on artist signature and information that is legible, but early boxes (especially created by masters) rarely featured legible signatures.
 As such, we must frequently examine further.
 What about the colours and pigments used?
 The colour of the box, under intense LED light, shows a slight green pigment to the black portions of the box, with gold elements showing through.
-This is a known denaturing of colours, especially if the piece suffered some neglect (apparent from frequently-cracking lacquer), so that doesn't really give us much more information.
+This is a known denaturing of colours, especially if the piece suffered some neglect (apparent from frequently-cracking lacquer), so that gives us yet more information as to the legitimacy of any given piece.
 The detail and brush-strokes are just staggering - impossibly minute details and pigment-mixtures show meticulous detail, but we must be wary of counterfeit items.
 My evidence of authenticity, however, is found in a most unusual place.
 See, the condition of our box is sadly wanting... the last century has not treated this piece with much respect.
 The lacquer on the surface is cracked - we can see thin lines on the image corresponding to these cracks, where the pigments are separating with the lacquer under which they are placed.
 Fakes are not uncommon, but with these fakes, it is very obvious to see a 'sticker' that is placed onto a plastic box, representing the purported painted image.
 Firstly, this is not a plastic box - the texture and sound indicate genuine Fedoskino/Kholui/Mstera/Palekh papier-mâché, and it would be exceedingly unlikely that a fake item would use a genuine papier-mâché box.
 Further, under magnification, the edges are beautifully untidy - along almost the entire edge of the image, one can see the impossibly intricate brush strokes that are the limits of the image.
 The authenticity of this particular piece (as well as all the others you'll find at C&K) can not be disputed, however.
 You see, this piece was imported by my grandfather almost 40 years ago.
 In the 80s, he owned a Russian Art and Toy Store in West Edmonton Mall.
 He successfully ran his store for several decades, but his stock wasn't ordered or shipped-in.
 Every other year, as a former citizen of the Soviet Union, (he immigrated with his/my family in the early-70s) he would take a trip to Russia.
 He was aware of these staggering pieces of art and would do so specifically to visit these towns firsthand, purchase, pack and import these pieces, himself.
 Over the years, he formed some very close friendships with these artists, watching their children take up their parents' posts and inheriting their remarkable talents.
 He would bring only 2 or 3 changes of clothes, but brought no fewer than 4 full-size suitcases, brimming with simple gifts for these remarkably talented families who were practicing under a brutal Soviet regime.
 When he brought these crafted riches home, it would be quite an event, unpacking the treasures and marveling at their colours while he and my grandmother regaled me with the tales of their subjects...
 Sadly, he passed away last year.
 Although I have kept a great deal of his stunning pieces, I am simply inundated with the vast quantity of boxes he has left me.
 As such, I have decided to offer them for sale.

 The artistic merit of the piece is no longer in question, nor are the origins of this stunning, lidded box, but what is the picture?

-The piece is titles 'Perod Litvoy,' which translates to 'Onward Religious Followers (or Crusaders).'
+The piece is titled 'Perod Litvoy,' which translates to 'Onward Religious Followers (or Crusaders).'
 It shows the blessing of these devout soldiers prior to their voyage abroad.
 The man in the halo is the Saint, blessing the Prince or leader of this religious crusade.
 Working to the right, behind him stands the Bishop, flanked by priests, holding spears, crosses of the Russian Orthodox Church and even a small portrait of Jesus Christ.
 One can see the amount of churches in the background based on the crosses adorning their roofs.
 To the left, soldiers and young crusaders observe the blessing, awaiting their off.
 It is a beautiful piece showing an important part of the religious process, spreading the word of God throughout the country.
 The colours may seem muted, but their subtle hues and spectacular detail is just breathtaking.
 The border, in many places painted with a single squirrel hair, is astonishing in its almost imperceptible imperfection.
 The artist, written on the bottom right of the image, is 'Morozov, S E.' The only information that is missing is the town in which this piece was produced.
 It is exceedingly difficult to identify the town without that information, but luckily, I had an 'inside man' on the job and have grown intimately familiar with the subject matter.
 In the 1960s, Tamara Rufovna Morozova was born near Moscow, In 1984, she studied at the Palekh school and luckily, became known to my grandfather.
 This was a work that came from her family.
 Unfortunately, I don't know if it was her father or her brother responsible for this stunning box, but we do know that this beautiful piece came from Palekh.

 The age of the piece is very apparent - there are very apparent cracks in the lacquer and this has separated the pigments below.
 This occurred more recently...
 In my grandfather's later years, he went to a long-term care home.
 There, his pieces were put into storage.
 Sadly, this storage was not environmentally controlled and as such, the lacquer of many of his pieces suffered irreparable damage.
 Nonetheless, the physical condition of the box itself is excellent.
 Structurally, it may as well be brand new.
 This is a testament to the construction of these truly amazing boxes.
 The colours of the painting are stunning, but we must acknowledge the faults on the piece.
 The cracks in the lacquer extend to all the sides of the piece.
 As for the lid and painting however, despite obvious cracks in the lacquer where we can feel the edges of said cracks, the pigments and painting underneath has suffered absolutely no fading or change.
 Other than the exceedingly thin black lines that may separate the image along the cracks, the paints and details are nearly flawless.